pw32x/gal2tmx/README.md

 * background_tileset.bmp // the 8x8 tileset for the game/runtime
 * background_metatile_map.h // the header file for the 16x16 metatiles
 * background_metatile_map.c // the source file for the 16x16 metatiles
-* background_tmx_tileset.tsx // the Tiled map tileset
+* background_tmx_tileset.tsx // the Tiled map tileset in 16x16 tiles
 * background.tmx // the Tiled map

+The Tiled tileset are 16x16 while the actual game tiles are 8x8.
+The reason they're different is that the 16x16 tiles makes it easier to build maps in Tiled while still being efficient on consoles.

 # Assumptions
 * the image's width and height are a multiple of 16